Wuyi Rock Oolong Golden Water Turtle Shui Jin Gui 水金龟

 Varietal: Shui Jin Gui

-Very fragrant, slightly smokiness, has natural taste of plum, with notes of wood and roasted almond.
+Very fragrant, slightly smoky, has natural taste of plum, with notes of wood and roasted almond.
 Full bodied and creamy with a sweet aftertaste.

-210oF, 4 grams (2 tbsp) for 6 ounces of spring/filtered water, adjust to taste, 1 minute, up to 6 steepings.
+210oF, half pack of the dry leaf for 6 oz of spring/filtered water, adjust to taste, 0.5-1 minute, up to 8 steepings.
 We advise against the use of tap water as well as purified water.

 Gongfu brewing guide:

 It is recommended to use the Gongfu brewing method in order to get the most out of the tea.

 Use a gaiwan or Yixing clay pot to enhance the aroma and taste, 1 pack of dry leaves for a medium sized Gaiwan or Yixing teapot ( about 120 ml / 4-5oz).
 When using gongfu brewing method, it is essential to warm up the brewing vessel so that the water temperature will not drop significantly before brewing and also rinse the tea before the first brewing.
 The recommended brewing time is 10s,10s,15s,15s, 20s.
 You may add 10-20 seconds steeping time for each subsequent infusions.

 Please click here for more detailed Gongfu brewing instructions.